Rick Peterson has grown up knowing baseball his entire life.

-Rick: Yeah, well if two guys made it and we walked away with $500K, he was offering us $40K a year to do this program, so he got it.
-And sure enough, I took 80 something players to this program, and it’s called the Personal Leadership Program, and Charlie put together manuals and the whole deal.
+Rick: Well if two guys made it and we walked away with $500K, he was offering us $40K a year to do this program, so he got it.
+And sure enough I took 80 something players to this program, it’s called the Personal Leadership Program, and Charlie put together manuals and the whole deal.

 We ended up getting fired in 1995, I went to Toronto as minor league coordinator in 1996 and 1997.
 Then I got fired in June or July of ’97, I ended up getting fired twice in two years, and mainly because we were trying to implement bio-mechanics and the mental game.
-When I got fired from Toronto they said, ‘Look Rick, baseball’s not ready for this, you’re way ahead of the game here.
-You need to maybe think about college, MLB is not ready for bio-mechanics.’
+When I got fired from Toronto they said, “Look Rick, baseball’s not ready for this.
+You’re way ahead of the game here.
+You need to maybe think about college, MLB is not ready for bio-mechanics.”

 And then the Oakland A’s hired me to be the minor league director, or pitching director.
 I came to instructional league, (Tim) Hudson was there that fall.
-And then I came to spring training that year and ironically enough J.P.
-Ricciardi– and this is my understanding of how this went – so Billy Beane said to J.P., ‘Listen, I want you to go down and I want you to see what this pitching program is all about.”
+Then I came to spring training that year and ironically enough J.P.
+Ricciardi– and this is my understanding of how this went – so Billy Beane said to J.P., “I want you to go down and I want you to see what this pitching program is all about.”

-So the day before we’re ready to break for spring training, I get a call at 1:00 AM, and they said, ‘Hey listen, you need to call Billy, they fired the pitching coach and you’re the new pitching coach.’
+The day before we’re ready to break for spring training, I get a call at 1:00 AM, and they said, “Hey listen, you need to call Billy.
+They fired the pitching coach and you’re the new pitching coach.”
 And I’m like what?
 All I had heard all spring was that everyone was on the ropes here.
-I said look, I don’t want to get up there, I’m hearing that Art Howe’s not in a good place, and I had just been fired twice in two years.
-And I like this place, and if I do this and it doesn’t work out I’m looking for another job again.
+I said, ‘I don’t want to get up there.
+I’m hearing that Art Howe’s not in a good place, and I had just been fired twice in two years.
+And I like this place, and if I do this and it doesn’t work out I’m looking for another job again.’

 At the time, I had two years on the pension plan, because I was a bullpen coach for the Pirates as well for two years.
-And at the time you needed four years of pension time to actually get a pension.
+And at the time you needed four years of pension time to actually get one.
 Then after four years every day just accumulated and at ten years you maxed out.
-So I said I need two-years guaranteed on the pension, Billy.’
+I said, ‘I need two years guaranteed on the pension, Billy.’